Santa Clara, Lisbon: Kingdom of Portugal and incorporation into Lisbon (1147 – 1885)

 In 1660, the Fountain of Torrinha, along with its water source, was constructed.
 From 1664 to 1681, significant renovations were undertaken in the church, including the addition of the chancel, and the ceiling panels were adorned with paintings by Bento Coelho da Silveira.
 In 1688, while serving as the judge of the Confraternity of Our Lady of the Incarnation of Ameixoeira, the magistrate Gonçalo Mendes de Brito financed the installation of tiles in the nave, and he personally funded the construction of the main altarpiece.
-The XVI Century saw also the establishment of Igreja de São Bartolomeu (Saint Bartholomew church).
+The 16th century saw also the establishment of Igreja de São Bartolomeu (Saint Bartholomew church).

 The devastating earthquake of 1755 wrought substantial destruction, affecting both the church and the residential and agricultural properties in the parish.

 Throughout the 19th century, Ameixoeira seems to have been a favored locale for duels of honor among the citizens of Lisbon, and it also saw the construction of the Ameixoeira Fort.

 In 1852, the parishes of Charneca and Ameixoeira were incorporated into the newly established municipality of Olivais.
 Thirty-three years later, in 1885, it once again became part of the municipality of Lisbon.
 Under the old administrative division, it was part of the province of Estremadura.